 Controlled drug (CD) registers were maintained as required by law.
-Balance checks were completed weekly, and a random stock balance check was accurate.
+Balance checks were completed weekly, and a random stock balance check of a CD was accurate.
 Patient returns were recorded in a separate register and were destroyed promptly, and records were kept with two signatures.

-All staff had completed training on information governance and the General Data Protection Regulation.
+All staff had completed training on information governance and the general data protection regulations.
 Patient data and confidential waste was dealt with in a secure manner to protect privacy.
-But the storage arrangements of the retrieval system meant that confidential information on prescriptions awaiting collection could be seen by waiting customers.
-The manager resolved to source deeper shelf fronts to rectify this.
 A privacy policy and a fair data use statement were displayed in the patient area and confidential waste was segregated appropriately.
 Verbal consent was obtained from patients prior to accessing their summary care record and a note was placed on the patient medication record (PMR) stating the reason for access.
 NHS Smart cards were used appropriately.

 All staff were trained to an appropriate level on safeguarding.
-The RP and the pharmacy technician had completed the Centre for Pharmacy Postgraduate Education (CPPE) level 2 safeguarding training.
+The RP and the pharmacy technician, who was not working on the day of the inspection, had completed the Centre for Pharmacy Postgraduate Education (CPPE) level 2 safeguarding training.
 The remaining staff had completed level 1 e-Learning provided by the company.
+Local contacts for reporting concerns were available, and staff were aware of what signs required referral.